aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 ### Implementation Timeline

+- `phases`
+Create a file in your `phases` folder for each phase of your implementation timeline.

+Refer back to your MVP and group the features into logical phases.
 This will be the road map for your application.
 Rather than building the entire project all at once, you're going to implement one feature at a time.
-Refer back to your MVP and group the features into logical phases.
 You should have a working app at the end of each phase (even if not all of your features are in yet).
 For each phase, write a brief game plan and list out any third-party APIs, front-end and back-end components you will need to implement.

 ## Submission